Automattic/jetpack/projects/plugins/jetpack/readme.txt

 Jetpack has also created extensions for some WordPress core blocks:

-* Unrolling Tweet Threads – This extension to the Twitter block allows you to import an entire Tweet thread into the editor as native blocks.
 * Social Previews – This extension of the Block Editor allows you to preview what your post / page will look like on search engines and social media.

 = Do I need an SSL certificate? =